We’ve eaten a lot of fried chicken around the world. Discover our picks for the best fried chicken in the United States plus seven more countries.

 Spread over three separate visits, we’ve spent about six months in Da Nang, one of the largest cities in Vietnam.
 However, we didn’t find great fried chicken until our third visit.
 We were apparently too busy eating Vietnamese food favorites like mì quảng and bánh xèo during our first two visits.

-→ Click here to discover more great things to eat in Da Nang.
+Discover more great food to eat in Da Nang.

 Once we discovered Da Nang’s Gà Rán Mr Thịnh, the fried chicken joined a food rotation that we also broadened to include North Carolina BBQ and sushi.
 Plump and crispy, this fried chicken was almost as good as traditional southern fried chicken we’d previously eaten in America.
 Plus, priced at the equivalent of a US dollar with fries, the price couldn’t be beat.